The T Flight HOTAS is a great controller for a good price but if it creaks it can be annoying and you might want to risk lubricating the ball joint.

 In a similar manner, position and secure the central blanking plate lower down the handle.

-Assemble the Second Half
+Assemble the Second Handle Shell

 Support the right-hand handle and plates that are sitting on the handle and gently locate the left-hand segment at a matching height.
-The steel spring will be lined up to enter a recess containing a pillar against which the string will push during rotation.
+The steel spring will be lined up to enter a recess containing a pillar against which the spring will push during rotation.

 Check that the internal wires are in safe positions.